Somedude5/The-Sound-of-Silence/README.md

 # The Sound of Silence

-**Sound of Silence** is a system-agnostic Foundry VTT module that improves the way ambient music is played and transitioned during your games.
+**The Sound of Silence** is a system-agnostic Foundry VTT module that improves the way ambient music is played and transitioned during your games.
 It introduces realistic silence gaps, smooth fade-ins, and automatic crossfades between tracks without requiring manual playlist management.

 ## Features